 KEYTRUDA can cause immune-mediated nephritis.
 Nephritis occurred in 9 (0.3%) of 2799 patients receiving KEYTRUDA, including Grade 2 (0.1%), 3 (0.1%), and 4 (<0.1%) nephritis.
 Monitor patients for changes in renal function.
 Administer corticosteroids for Grade 2 or greater nephritis.
-Withhold KEYTRUDA (pembrolizumab) for Grade 2; permanently discontinue KEYTRUDA for Grade 3 or 4 nephritis.
+Withhold KEYTRUDA for Grade 2; permanently discontinue KEYTRUDA for Grade 3 or 4 nephritis.

-Immune-mediated rashes, including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) (some cases with fatal outcome), exfoliative dermatitis, and bullous pemphigoid can occur.
+Immune-mediated rashes, including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) (some cases with fatal outcome), exfoliative dermatitis, and bullous pemphigoid, can occur.
 Monitor patients for suspected severe skin reactions and based on the severity of the adverse reaction, withhold or permanently discontinue KEYTRUDA and administer corticosteroids.
-For signs and symptoms of SJS or TEN, withhold KEYTRUDA and refer the patient for specialized care for assessment and treatment.
+For signs or symptoms of SJS or TEN, withhold KEYTRUDA and refer the patient for specialized care for assessment and treatment.
 If SJS or TEN is confirmed, permanently discontinue KEYTRUDA.

 KEYTRUDA can cause other clinically important immune-mediated adverse reactions.
 These immune-mediated reactions may occur in any organ system.
 For suspected immune-mediated adverse reactions, ensure adequate evaluation to confirm etiology or exclude other causes.
-Based on the severity of the adverse reaction, withhold KEYTRUDA (pembrolizumab) and administer corticosteroids.
+Based on the severity of the adverse reaction, withhold KEYTRUDA and administer corticosteroids.
 Upon improvement to Grade 1 or less, initiate corticosteroid taper and continue to taper over at least 1 month.
 Based on limited data from clinical studies in patients whose immune-related adverse reactions could not be controlled with corticosteroid use, administration of other systemic immunosuppressants can be considered.
 Resume KEYTRUDA when the adverse reaction remains at Grade 1 or less following corticosteroid taper.
-Permanently discontinue KEYTRUDA for any Grade 3 immune-mediated adverse reaction that recurs and for any life-threatening immune-mediated adverse reaction.
+Permanently discontinue KEYTRUDA for any Grade 3 immune-mediated adverse reaction.